axisrow/mychem3d/README.md

 Selection atoms
 1. molecule selection mode
-    double-click an atom, then use the mouse wheel to add neighboring atoms to the selection enter - go to merge mode with selected atoms
+    double-click an atom, then use the mouse wheel to add neighboring atoms to the selection ctrl + double-click  - append/remove to/from selection enter or middle-button or double-click on selection - go to merge mode with selected atoms ctrl + alt + s - save selected atoms